bookofproofs/bookofproofs.github.io/_sources/history/18th-century/encke.md

 * Encke observed it in December 1818 and computed its orbit in January 1819.
 * Encke identified the comet with the ones observed by Pierre François-André Méchain (1786), Caroline Herschel (1795) and Pons (1805).
 * Because of the comet's short period, Encke was able to observe it a number of times.
-* They had five children, three sons and two daughters, including Bertha Henriette Encke; Heinrich August Encke; Johann Hermann Encke and Sophie Marie Blase.
-* One of the sons would later become a clergyman, like Encke's father and grandfather had been.
 * Considering the observatory in Berlin to be inadequate, Encke decided to move to a new building, equipped with better instruments (including a large Fraunhofer refractor).
 * Though Encke had been promised a new observatory when he took office, the promise would have not been realised so soon were it not for Alexander von Humboldt, who in 1828 appealed for aid to King Frederick William III.
 * Encke was in charge of the Astronomisches Jahrbuch (Astronomical Yearbook), founded by his predecessor, Johann Elert Bode, who edited it for fifty years.